 Cardiac arrest can strike without warning

-Do you suspect that someone is experiencing cardiac arrest?
-Here are the signs:
+Do you suspect someone is experiencing cardiac arrest?
+The signs are:

-- Sudden loss of responsiveness The person doesn’t respond, even if you tap him or her hard on the shoulders, or ask loudly if he or she is OK.
+- Sudden loss of responsiveness – The person doesn’t respond, even if you tap them hard on the shoulders or ask loudly if they're OK.
 The person doesn’t move, speak, blink or otherwise react.

 What to do

-- Check breathing If the person isn’t breathing or is only gasping, administer CPR.
+- Check for no breathing or only gasping.
+If the person isn’t breathing or is only gasping, begin CPR with compressions.

-- Give CPR: Push hard and fast Push down at least two inches at a rate of 100 to 120 pushes a minute in the center of the chest, allowing the chest to come back up to its normal position after each push.
+- Begin high quality CPR.
+Push down at least two inches in the center of the chest at a rate of 100 to 120 pushes a minute.
+Allow the chest to come back up to its normal position after each push.

-- Use an AED Use the automated external defibrillator as soon as it arrives.
-Turn it on and follow the prompts.
+- Use an AED.
+As soon as it arrives, turn it on and follow the prompts.

-- Keep pushing Continue administering CPR until the person starts to breathe or move, or until someone with more advanced training takes over, such as an EMS team member.
+- Continue CPR.
+Administer it until the person starts to breathe or move, or until someone with more advanced training, such as an EMS team member, takes over.

-- Learn why the American Heart Association does not endorse “cough CPR,” a coughing procedure widely publicized on the Internet.
+- Learn why the American Heart Association does not endorse “cough CPR,” a procedure widely publicized on the internet.